Multi-G with Zak-OTFS

-OTFS is now widely endorsed by the global research community, leading mobile operators and vendors as a next generation wireless system for hypersonic communication.
+Pulsone™ Technology, powered by Zak-OTFS is now widely endorsed by the global research community, leading mobile operators and vendors as a next generation wireless system for commercial and defense communications, including 6G.
 Cohere has been working with Orthogonal Time Frequency and Space (OTFS) modulation since the inception of the company in 2011.
-Cohere built an end-to-end wireless OTFS system which demonstrated superior cellular performance – as tested with Telefonica in March 2018 where Cohere’s OTFS system demonstrated spectral efficiency of 57 b/s/Hz across 14 layers in a 90-degree sector.
-OTFS modulation is part of a larger mathematical theory of communication in the Delay-Doppler domain (in contrast to the classical theory that uses the time frequency domain).
-Since 2011, Cohere’s innovations have resulted in over 300 patents for OTFS modulation, Delay-Doppler channel modulation, distributed cloud functions and antenna designs.
+Cohere’s innovations have resulted in over 300 patents for OTFS modulation, Delay-Doppler channel modulation, distributed cloud functions and antenna designs.

 Public statement about the need for Multi-G 6G